harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-http-reset-peer.md

 - It simulates premature connection loss, such as firewall issues, between microservices by verifying connection timeouts.
 - It simulates connection resets due to resource limitations on the server side, such as running out of memory, killing processes, or overloading the server due to high amounts of traffic.

-**Note**
+:::note
 - Kubernetes >= 1.17 is required to execute this fault.
-- Adequate vCenter permissions should be provided to start and stop the VMs.
+- Appropriate vCenter permissions should be provided to start and stop the VMs.
 - The VM should be in a healthy state before and after injecting chaos.
 - Kubernetes secret has to be created that has the Vcenter credentials in the `CHAOS_NAMESPACE`.
 VM credentials can be passed as secrets or as a `ChaosEngine` environment variable.
 Below is a sample secret file: